-- ▶ The majority of the people treated in outpatient departments and referral hospitals in violence-affected areas are women and children, and thus are the main beneficiaries of ICRC support to such facilities, which provide comprehensive reproductive health and delivery services and care for children under five.
-Mobile clinics give women and children who are unable to reach permanent structures access to essential health and medical care and the opportunity to be referred to a second level of care. - ▶ In many contexts where there are not enough skilled birth attendants to cover the population's needs, the ICRC trains traditional birth attendants/midwives in ante/post-natal care, in the identification of at-risk mothers, in skilled attendance for home delivery and in the management of complications.
+- ► ICRC health interventions are guided by three vectors: proximity to victims, quality of care, and access to health care. - ▶ The majority of the people treated in outpatient departments and referral hospitals in violence-affected areas are women and children, and thus are the main beneficiaries of ICRC support to such facilities, which provide comprehensive reproductive health and delivery services and care for children under five.
+Mobile clinics give women and children who are unable to reach permanent structures access to essential health and medical care and the opportunity to be referred to a second level of care. - ▶ The ICRC works as a priority to reinforce reproductive health, including ante/post-natal care and care for newborn babies.
+In many contexts, the ICRC trains traditional birth attendants/midwives in ante/post-natal care, in the identification of at-risk mothers, in skilled attendance for home delivery and in the management of complications.
 The birth attendants/midwives also play a decisive role in health education (basic care and breastfeeding and the prevention of sexually transmitted diseases, including HIV/AIDS).
-In some contexts they also receive instruction in how to identify victims of sexual violence and refer them promptly to appropriate medical services. - ▶ In contexts where sexual violence is a major problem, the ICRC provides post-rape kits to ICRC-supported hospitals and health centres and runs training courses enabling health staff working in those facilities to treat victims effectively. - ▶ Local volunteers offering support for victims of sexual violence at community level are trained in counselling techniques, so that they can offer reassuring support to the victims and help them search for solutions.
-They

-- are also taught mediation skills, enabling them to facilitate the reintegration of victims of sexual violence, who are often rejected by their families and communities. - ▶ Women and children are the primary target of health and hygiene promotion sessions.
-Most of the time, for social and cultural reasons, the ICRC uses teams of female health and hygiene promoters, who are specially trained for this task.
-The teams also play a crucial role in raising awareness among women, especially pregnant women and those with small children, of how malaria is transmitted, and distribute mosquito nets to help contain the spread of the disease. - ▶ ICRC support for immunization programmes (cold chain, transport, supervision) run by governments, NGOs or international organizations benefits mostly women of child-bearing age and children under five, who receive vital vaccinations against, for example, tetanus and polio. - ▶ In emergencies, the ICRC may also support therapeutic feeding activities to help malnourished children and their mothers.
+In some contexts they also receive instruction in how to identify victims of sexual violence and refer them promptly to appropriate medical services. - ▶ The ICRC aims to respond as a priority to the clinical and mental health and psychological/social needs of victims of sexual violence, their families and communities.
+Where feasible, in contexts where sexual violence is a problem, the ICRC provides post-rape kits to ICRC-supported hospitals and health centres and runs training courses enabling health staff working in those facilities to treat victims effectively. - ▶ Members of the local community, including volunteers, offering support for victims of sexual violence are trained in counselling techniques, so that they can offer reassuring support to the victims and help them find coping mechanisms and possible solutions.
+They are also taught mediation skills, enabling them to facilitate the reintegration of victims of sexual violence, who are often rejected by their families and communities. - ▶ ICRC support encompasses prevention (mosquito net distribution, routine immunization), promotion (hand washing, breastfeeding) and treatment (for respiratory tract infection or malaria, for example).
+Women and children are the primary target of health and hygiene promotion sessions that help ensure that they have the knowledge and skills to help them prevent the spread of disease.
+For social and cultural reasons, the ICRC often uses teams of female health and hygiene promoters, who are specially trained for this task.
+The teams play a crucial role in raising awareness among women, especially pregnant women and those with young children, of how diseases such as malaria are transmitted, and distribute mosquito nets to help contain the spread of the disease. - ▶ Within the ICRC's approach to caring for the needs of the civilian population, involvement in vaccination campaigns, in particular in difficult-to-access areas, is prioritized.
+ICRC support for immunization programmes (cold chain, transport, supervision) benefits mostly children under five and girls and women of child-bearing age, who receive vital vaccinations against, for example,